dagster-io/dagster/docs/docs-beta/docs/tutorial/01-etl-tutorial-introduction.md

 #### etl_tutorial directory

-main directory where you will define your assets, jobs, schedules, sensors, and resources.
+This is the main directory where you will define your assets, jobs, schedules, sensors, and resources.
 | File | Purpose |
 |------|---------|
 | definitions.py | This file is typically used to define jobs, schedules, and sensors.
 It organizes the various components of your Dagster project.
 This allows Dagster to load the definitions in a module. |